iechor/docs/content/engine/api/sdk/examples.md

 ## Pull an image with authentication

-Pull an image, like `docker pull`, with authentication:
+Pull an image, like `iechor pull`, with authentication:

 > **Note**
 >
-> Credentials are sent in the clear.
-Docker's official registries use
+> Credentials are sent in the clear. iEchor's official registries use
 > HTTPS.
 Private registries should also be configured to use HTTPS.

 {{< tabs group="lang" >}}